Wolfdog

 The Power of Hand Feeding

-To ensure proper bonding and socialization, wolf dog breeders pull high content puppies at an early age and bottle-fed them.
-This vital step helps them establish connections with humans and other animals.
+To help with bonding and socialization, breeders of high-content wolf dogs pull the puppies early and bottle-feed them.
+This step is super important for getting them used to humans and other animals.

-While hand feeding, take the opportunity to gently touch your pup’s ears, paws, head, and other body parts.
-This will help them become familiar with human touch and build a positive association with physical contact.
+While hand-feeding, take the chance to gently touch their ears, paws, head, and other parts of their body.
+This helps them get used to human touch and builds a positive association with handling, something that’ll be really helpful down the road!

 Leash Training